google/appengine-phabricator/README.md

     make testing

-... and one for labelling the current "testing" image as "latest" (which is our):
+... and one for labelling the current "testing" image as "latest" (which denotes our stable image):

     make release